 The importance of piloting

-Our working prototype of both the I.D. scanner and mobile app considers the needs of both community health care workers and patients.
+Our working prototype of the holistic user experience for the I.D. scanner and mobile app considers the needs of both community health care workers and patients.
 Simprints piloted our proposed solutions in the field across different use cases in Bangladesh and Nepal to validate and further advance the user experience.
 Smart also trained Simprints on a wide range of new design research tools, protocols and techniques so the company could continue to innovate and ensure their critical trials were a success.

 Hands on, minds on

 To generate widespread adoption of the initiative, Smart designed and is currently piloting two additional experiences beyond the product delivery itself: A set of tools to help community health worker improve their workflow, as well as a demo kit of the lifesaving technology for project managers and program directors to clearly understand the system.

 The initial piloted experience, rolled out to developing countries worldwide, reached over 50,000 unique individuals in 2016 in healthcare alone, with ambitions of scaling up to reach nearly 2.6 million people in 2017.

 Stopping at never